 It’s a wrap!
 Outcomes from a FEMA-funded pilot project

-Following devastating floods in 2016 and 2018, the Wisconsin Wetlands Association (WWA) helped the Ashland County Emergency Management Department apply for and secure a pre-disaster mitigation grant from the Federal Emergency Management Agency (FEMA).
-The project—Rebuilding Natural Infrastructure in Ashland County—represented the state’s first FEMA-funded project focused on collecting data to identify nature-based solutions (aka natural flood management).
+The Wisconsin Wetlands Association helped the Ashland County Emergency Management Department secure a pre-disaster mitigation grant from the Federal Emergency Management Agency.
+The project—Rebuilding Natural Infrastructure in Ashland County—represented the state’s first FEMA-funded project focused on collecting data to identify nature-based solutions.